Fogapod/sayit/README.md

             // extend patterns, adding 1 more rule
             patterns: [
-                // replacements can be nested arbitrarily
+                // tags can be nested arbitrarily
                 ("[A-Z]", {"Weights": [
                     // 50% to replace capital letter with one of the Es (1, {"Any": [